Distilled Spirits Council Outlines Key Foreign Trade Barriers Impacting the U.S. Spirits Sector in Report to USTR

 - Vietnam: imposes a 45 percent ad valorem tariff

-- EU, Brazil, Thailand, Indonesia, Peru, Costa Rica and Ecuador among others: continue to apply discriminatory spirits taxes or product markups in favor of domestically produced spirits
+- EU, Brazil, Thailand, Indonesia, Peru, and Costa Rica among others: continue to apply discriminatory spirits taxes or product markups in favor of domestically produced spirits

-- Thailand, Israel, India, China, Russia and elsewhere: labeling requirements and standards of identity are under consideration, which are inconsistent with standard international practices and could impose unnecessary barriers to entry for U.S. spirits exporters
+- Singapore, Brazil, India, Malaysia, South Africa, and elsewhere: labeling requirements and standards of identity are under consideration, which are inconsistent with standard international practices and could impose unnecessary barriers to entry for U.S. spirits exporters